Riding a mule into the Grand Canyon is an adventure in itself and will provide you with plenty of stories and memories to share.

 Why mules and not horses?
 It’s much easier for a mule to make that trip.
 Summers can be hot up on the canyon’s rim, but the environment gets even hotter as you descend down the trail and mules can take the heat.
 Mules are also a better choice for rocky, cliffside trails because they take small, sure-footed steps.
 When they take a solid step with their front legs, they repeat that exact placement with their back legs.
 Plus, they are less likely to spook than horses.
 Horses rear up when they get startled, but a mule will just plant itself and not move.
 All these are good thing on canyon trails.

 You need to book a mule ride well in advance, though, as this is a very popular way for visitors to explore Grand Canyon.

 From the South Rim

-Overnight rides that include a stay at the Phantom Ranch at the Canyon’s bottom include accommodations and meals and start at about $421 per person.
-Two-night rides are also available.
-Check Xanterra’s Grand Canyon website for more information.
+Overnight and two-night rides that include a stay at the Phantom Ranch at the Canyon’s bottom include accommodations and meals.
+These mule trips are extremely popular and reservations are often sold out a year in advance.

 From the North Rim

 Mule trips on the North Rim are operated by Grand Canyon Trail Rides from mid-May to mid-October.
 There are one-hour rides that take visitors along the North Rim, or half-day trips that tour the Rim, or the depths of the Canyon.